patilankita79/WebsiteBookmarkApplication/README.md

 Validations are also added such as valid url should be entered.
 URL will not be added if URL input is empty/NULL.

 <hr>
-With <a href ="https://www.w3schools.com/html/html5_webstorage.asp">HTML Local Storage</a>web applications can store data locally within the user's browser
+With <a href ="https://www.w3schools.com/html/html5_webstorage.asp">HTML Local Storage</a> web applications can store the data locally within the user's browser